- Access to University Facilities

 The student affairs staff, along with other campus programming organizations, sponsors several educational programs each term.
-Recent programs concerned with security and safety have addressed the topics of self-defense, rape and acquaintance-rape (date-rape) prevention, AIDS, alcohol awareness and the College alcohol policy, legal liability, and fraternity and sorority pledging activities.
+Recent programs concerned with security and safety have addressed the topics of self-defense, rape and acquaintance-rape (date-rape) prevention, AIDS, alcohol awareness and the University alcohol policy, legal liability, and fraternity and sorority pledging activities.
 Most of these programs have been repeated for general audiences or specific residence-hall groups.
 Most programs involve an informed presentation followed by questions and discussion.
 Residence-hall staff members also are encouraged to schedule educational programs on security and safety for the residents of their floor.

 Policy on Sexual Offenses

-Sexual offenses are major violations of expected conduct for Moravian College students.
+Sexual offenses are major violations of expected conduct for Moravian University students.
 Student victims of sexual offenses are urged to contact the Advocates for Survivors of Sexual Assault 484-764-9242.
 Additional information can be found at the Take Care, Take Action website.

-Policy on Alcohol, drugs, and Hazardous Devices
+Policy on Alcohol, Drugs, and Hazardous Devices

-The Moravian College alcohol policy complies with the Commonwealth of Pennsylvania's laws on the consumption and furnishing of alcoholic beverages.
+The Moravian University alcohol policy complies with the Commonwealth of Pennsylvania's laws on the consumption and furnishing of alcoholic beverages.
 The policy outlines procedures to be followed in the registration and monitoring of social events and prescribes actions to be taken when the policy and procedures are not followed.
-Moravian College prohibits the possession, use, and sale of illegal drugs.
+Moravian University prohibits the possession, use, and sale of illegal drugs.
 More information about these policies can be located here.